 Mammoth Cave National Park (1981)

 This national park in Kentucky features the longest known cave system in the world.
 The entire cave measures at around 390 miles in length.
 Meanwhile, the cave system is also home to over 130 species.
-Hence, listing it as one of the World Heritage Sites in the US aims to preserve this natural habitat for those species.
+Hence, listing it as one of the UNESCO World Heritage Sites in the United States of America aims to preserve this natural habitat for those species.